 As we emerge from the pandemic, many guests will continue to avoid crowds and their overall experience will be negatively affected if the park is viewed as over-crowded.

-Knowing this occupancy status will reassure guests that you’re concerned with avoiding over-crowding.
-The occupancy status can even be displayed on your website or mobile app, letting guests make an informed decision of when to visit.
+Knowing this status will reassure guests that you’re concerned with avoiding over-crowding.
+The capacity status can even be displayed on your website or mobile app, letting guests make an informed decision of when to visit.

-In addition to full-park occupancy, it’s also useful to monitor the occupancy of areas within your park, such as cafes and theaters.
+In addition to full-park occupancy, it’s also useful to monitor specific areas within your park, such as cafes and theaters.
 Rather than assigning staff to count and police guests, you can automate the process and use a TV to alert guests when they are permitted to enter or continue waiting to avoid over-crowding.